Quantifying recycled content in plastics and packaging

 Our technique works with most high volume plastics used for packaging, including polyethylene (HDPE and LDPE), polypropylene (PP) and poly(ethylene terephthalate) (PET) with no impact on material properties.

-Our fluorescent marker is visible to the naked eye and has FDA approval for plastics used in food contact applications.
+Our fluorescent marker is invisible to the naked eye and has FDA approval for plastics used in food contact applications.

 We use a multi-branched verification method to ensure that recyclate marking remains fraud-proof.